Legislative Council of Hong Kong: Passage of Bills

 Passage of bills introduced by the government require only a simple majority of votes of the members of the Legislative Council present; whereas passage of motions, bills or amendments to government bills introduced by individual LegCo members shall require a simple majority of votes of each of the two groups of members present: namely members returned by the Election Committee and members returned by functional constituencies and geographical constituencies.

 Motions on amendments to the Basic Law require a two-thirds vote in the Legislative Council, without a specific requirement in each group of constituencies.
 After passing the council, the Basic Law amendment must obtain the consent of two-thirds of Hong Kong's deputies to the National People's Congress, and also the Chief Executive (the Chief Executive is vested with the veto power).
 The National People's Congress reserves the sole power to amend the Basic Law.

 Traditionally, the President does not vote.
 However, this convention is not a constitutional requirement.
+In 2024 the President broke with convention and voted yes for the Safeguarding National Security Bill.